Domestic Abusers Register campaign

 Also, in August 2018, the Deputy Mayor for Policing, Sophie Linden, wrote to all Police Commissioners in England & Wales to bring their attention to the campaign.

-The Government Consultation on the Domestic Violence Bill
+The Domestic Abuse Bill